-Griffin is a more popularly known creature of the Greek Mythology, that has the body and a face of a lion and the wings of an eagle.
-This bird was known for its power and the guardian of treasure.
+Griffin is a more popularly known creature of Greek Mythology, that has the body and face of a lion and the wings of an eagle.
+This bird was known for its power and as the guardian of treasure.

 The Phoenix, in Greek mythology, is considered a symbol of resurrection.
 It is born again from the ashes of the passing away of its predecessor.
 It represents renewal of time and life in general.

 The Phoenix view is the highest board view of the rest.
 This will display the very end state of the Feature or Epic.
 If the Feature or Epic is being completed by multiple teams, this will show you the final sprint and team that has been assigned that specific feature.
 With this view, dependencies remain and it is possible to plan your Releases of the Feature.

 This is helpful for Solution Managers, Business Owners, Program Managers, Project Managers, Product Managers, Delivery Managers, Release Management, and Release Train Engineers to view the board.